NoSleepTillLambos/TheNaughtySailor/README.md

 ## Concept Process

 The concept originated from my job.
-I work as a bartender at an upper class establlishment and always felt the need for customers to have the ability to visit the shop, have a cocktail and then rate it on an app of some sort, thus my idea was born!
+I work as a bartender at a high end establishment and always felt the need for customers to have the ability to visit the shop, have a cocktail and then rate it on an app of some sort, thus my idea was born!

 ### Road Map and conceptual process